Vaccination Area Setup

 Here is a sample report that can be used by site leads to track vaccinations, vaccine temperature and staffing during the vaccine day.
 On the backside of the report is a sign in sheet for all volunteers and staff.
 It is important to have a record of all individuals assisting with vaccine days as well as their contact information.
 If there were to be an incident and you need to investigate, you need to be able to interview anyone assisting with vaccination efforts.
 Additionally, the sign-in sheet can yield valuable information about the type of staff, number of staff, and staff time to aid in staff planning for future campaigns.

-Having a strong and clearly understood student identification protocol can ensure that the correct student is vaccinated.
+Besides a serious adverse event, one of the worst things that can happen at a vaccination event is vaccinating the wrong student.
 It can be difficult to identify students without their parents or guardians present, particularly for younger students or students new to the English language.
 It is critical that any protocol for identification is strictly followed at all times.
 This is one example of a way to identify students that involves both self-identification by the student and the assistance of school teachers or staff.
 If schools have a student ID system with pictures or labeled pictures of students, this can also be used to assist in identifying students.

 Guidelines for Clinical Protocols